Kassandraeam/assemble-prime-solo-project/notepad.md

     SQL, get Gab's schedule.
     SQL, get Lex's schedule.
     SQL, get n's schedule.

+    this button runs this sql on this id. shoot it to storage. page load or button click.
     <!-- *CONCERN: Reset button that changes timezone to initial value? -->
     - Will probably need to make a local state and then hold that.
 Right now I tried to make a local state, but set it equal to user.timezone, which is just capturing each change from the DB.
 I need that initial INITIAL value.
 </div>